How to Create an XML Schema Using Data in Excel

 Conclusion

-In this article, I discussed the XML schema in Excel.
-I tried to show you the steps to create an XML schema from the scratch.
-Yet if you have any questions regarding XML schema for Excel, please let me know in the comment section.
-Have a good day!
+In this article, I have talked about the XML Schema in Excel.
+The purpose of this article is to show you how to make an XML Schema from scratch.
+However, if you have some queries regarding the XML Schema for Excel, feel free to comment below.
+Have a nice day.

 Leave a Reply